mgunyho/PdArray/PdArray/README.md

 aware that patch files may become large if you have a large SIZE.

 The bottom row contains CV inputs related to recording.
 The REC POS dictates the position in the array where a recorded value will be written.
-The expected values are set using POS RANGE, just as for the playback POS.
-Input the signal or values you want to record to the REC IN input and send a gate voltage to the REC input to record it.
-The red LED indicates when recording is on.
+Its expected values are set using POS RANGE, just as for the playback POS.
+Input the signal or values you want to record to the REC IN input, and click and hold the REC LED or send a gate voltage to the REC input to record.
 Recording is only monophonic.

 Right-clicking on the module will open up some additional options, like initializing the array, loading an audio file and setting the interpolation